MicrosoftDocs/cloud-adoption-framework/docs/get-started/manage-costs.md

 **Deliverables:**

 - Deploy one or more landing zones that can host workloads in the short-term adoption plan.
-- Ensure all landing zones meet cost optimization decisions and cost management requirements.
+- Ensure that all landing zones meet cost optimization decisions and cost management requirements.

 **Guidance to support deliverable completion:**